-Yes, this is the part where you start capturing the value created to your customers.
+Yes, this is the part where you start capturing the value created for your customers.

 It’s the definition of who will pay for what and how much.

 First, revenue is what makes your business valuable.
 Without it, your business is not sustainable in the long term.

 In other words, without a solid revenue streams strategy, someday —depending on how much cash available you have and how much your net burn rate is—you’ll end up with no money.

 Second, identifying which are the most effective revenue streams makes a huge difference in your results.